rollthecloudinc/hedge/README.md

 **Resolution:**

 To this end our contribution to reducing web carbon begins with generating a [periodical](https://github.com/rollthecloudinc/hedge-objects-prod/commits/master/renewable-report) [renewables report](https://store.hedge.earth/renewable-report/report.json) of regional grid intensity levels across the globe from the [Green Software Foundation](https://greensoftware.foundation/) [carbon aware api](https://carbon-aware-api.azurewebsites.net/swagger/index.html) for the next 5 minutes.
 The generated renewable report is used to redirect API requests to data centers within regions that are using the lowest carbon intense [power sources](https://www.watttime.org/explorer/).
 The API requests are redirected based on reported intensity levels inside the renewable report.
 Rewriting the definition of a reverse proxy to include the advantage of maximizing clean energy use.

-> HEDGING (Software Development): Limiting software exposure to carbon by chosing sources to run software on cleanest energy.

 Reverse proxy: